Modern Slavery Statement

 Supplier adherence to our values

-To ensure that our supply chains comply with our values, our suppliers are required to complete a questionnaire (at the onboarding stage and every 2 years afterwards) and state whether they are compliant with the Modern Slavery Act 2015.
-Any non-compliance would immediately disqualify that supplier from becoming an MTC supplier.
+To ensure that our supply chains comply with our values, our suppliers are required to complete a questionnaire (at the onboarding stage and every 2 years thereafter) and state whether they are compliant with the Modern Slavery Act 2015.
+Any non-compliance would immediately disqualify that supplier from becoming or continuing to be an MTC supplier.

 Training